History & Context

 Unique study opportunities

-For American institutions, EuroScholars has created new opportunities for students who express a strong interest in academic research early in their academic careers.
+For American and Canadian institutions, EuroScholars has created new opportunities for students who express a strong interest in academic research early in their academic careers.
 Such students need to be encouraged and cherished by their universities as they represent the future of pioneering research, which in turn could benefit the whole world.
-Previously these student had no access to fixed programs which granted them access to research abroad.
+Previously these students had no access to fixed programs which granted them access to research abroad.
 EuroScholars was the first to provide this type of program, offering both institutions and students the opportunity to benefit from research experience abroad.
 For students with a strong interest in scientific research this is a unique opportunity.

 Through the EuroScholars program European institutions offer international students the experience of European research methodology, whilst the participating students bring new overseas insights with them to Europe.
 In this way the program offers students a unique and individual perspective on how academic research is done in Europe, which is of great benefit to them in their future (academic) careers.